-(3) Represents 14,846,817 shares of common stock available for issuance under our 2021 Plan and 3,856,785 shares of common stock available for issuance under our ESPP.
+(a) Represents 14,846,817 shares of common stock available for issuance under our 2021 Plan and 3,856,785 shares of common stock available for issuance under our ESPP.
 No shares are available for future issuance under our 2009 Plan or 2018 Plan.
 Our 2021 Plan provides for annual increases in the number of shares available for issuance thereunder on the first day of each fiscal year equal to the lower of: (a) 5% of the total number of shares of common stock and non-voting common stock outstanding on the last business day of the prior fiscal year; or (b) such other amount as our board of directors may determine.
 Our ESPP provides for annual increases in the number of shares available for issuance thereunder on the first day of each fiscal year equal to the least of: (x) 2,000,000 shares; (y) 1% of the shares of common stock and non-voting common stock issued and outstanding on the last business day of the prior fiscal year; or (z) the number of shares determined by our board of directors.
-On January 1, 2024, an additional 6,128,424 shares became available for future issuance under the 2021 Plan and an additional 1,225,685 shares became available for future issuance under the ESPP.
+On January 1, 2024, an additional 6,128,424 shares became available for future issuance under the ESPP.
 The additional shares from the annual increase on January 1, 2024 are not included in the table above.